abhisheksaurabh1985/storn-dvbf-with-flows/README.md

     - Basic one without any comparison, what I already have.
 This is needed just to ensure that the output is plausible.
 - Additional line in the plots of log(px|zk), log(q0z0), log(qk_zk).
 DONE.
 - Some issue in dataset_utils with a batch size of less than 5.
 - Same batch is not being generated.
 Some issue with random number generator.
+This is not yet sorted.

 TODO: Weekend 13th August